Dhanya-P-2003/College-complaint-management-System/README.md

 # College-complaint-management-System
-College complain management system is a software application that allows students, staff, and faculty to report and resolve any issue or grievances related to the college. https://github.com/Dhanya-P-2003/College-complaint-management-System/tree/my-new-branch
+College complain management system is a software application that allows students, staff, and faculty to report and resolve any issue or grievances related to the college. https://github.com/Dhanya-P-2003/College-complaint-management-System/tree/my-new-branch College Complaint Management System is aimed at creating efficient software portal for addressing the grievances of the students for various purposes like broken furniture problem in class, microphone issues, projector problems, toilets plumbing, electricity issues, and other faculty mess related problems and many more.
+Therefore, a need for a system that could detect student’s problems and provide them with suitable feedback is raised.
+This system will be able to handle complaints by recording and giving feedback for each raised complaint.
+Results of the study can be a good reference to find out user needs from e-complaint and the handling process of this complaint.

 ![1](https://github.com/Dhanya-P-2003/College-complaint-management-System/assets/115889410/d71abeaf-2bc6-4dc4-b0d0-4ec3e6e6045a)
 Home Page